-- Paprika – Spanish Sweet – Spanish paprika is considered by many to have a smooth flavor that blends best in Mexican and Latin dishes.
-This sweet version is good for any basic recipe using paprika including (but not limited to): deviled eggs, potato casseroles, milder stews, roasted chicken, chili, adding flavor to vegetables, etc.
+Spanish paprika is considered by many to have a smooth flavor that blends best in Mexican and Latin dishes.
+Try the sweet or hot variety in any basic recipe using paprika including (but not limited to): deviled eggs, potato casseroles, roasted chicken, chili, and more.